Lie groups of Poisson diffeomorphisms: Introduction

 For a general Poisson manifold $(M, \pi)$, things become much more complicated, partly because of the intransitive nature on both the global and local level of the Poisson diffeomorphism groups.
 For example, points on non-symplectomorphic leaves can not be permuted, as any Poisson diffeomorphism sends each symplectic leaf symplectomorphically onto another leaf.

 A useful framework to capture intransitive symmetries in differential geometry is provided by Lie groupoids and Lie algebroids.
 The group of bisections $\Bis(\GG)$ of a Lie groupoid $\GG\toto M$ naturally acts on $M$.
 Moreover, it is well-known that $\Bis(\GG)$ comes with a natural Lie group structure \cite{Rybicki2002, SchmedingWockel2015}.
+We will see in many examples that the bisection group of an appropriate Lie groupoid corresponds to an intransitive subgroup of $\Diff(M)$.

 When $(\GG, \Pi)\toto (M, \pi)$ is a Poisson groupoid \cite{weinstein1988}, the group of coisotropic bisections $\Bis(\GG, \Pi)$ acts by Poisson diffeomorphisms on $(M, \pi)$.
 This puts the object $\Diff(M, \pi)$ in a more general perspective: coisotropic bisections of the \textit{pair Poisson groupoid} $(M\times M, \lar{\pi}-\rar{\pi})\toto (M, \pi)$ are in one-to-one correspondence with Poisson diffeomorphisms of $(M, \pi)$.